Kitchen Faucets 101

 Ready, Set, Install!

-Also, for the faucet to function, be sure to check the manufacturer’s directions so that you have the correct plumbing fixtures necessary for installation.
+Also, for the faucet to function, be sure to check the manufacturer’s directions.
+So that you have the correct plumbing fixtures necessary for installation.
 These include piping, the faucet itself, faucet aerators and optional scald-protection materials.
-Lastly, follow the directions included with the kitchen faucet set and you’re ready to flow!
+Most noteworthy, follow the directions included with the kitchen faucet set and you’re ready to flow!

 Types of Kitchen Faucets